 The AOD Youth Ballet Ensemble produces the full-length ballet, bi-annually as an outreach for area children to learn more about the orchestra in a story that is easily understood.
 In 2015,

 was presented as a part of the Flint Energies Bright Ideas Grant for all Houston County School System 2nd graders.
 As part of this grant, the AoD has produced, with the help of Mrs. Laura Hancock, a comprehensive learning syllabus based upon the core standards for 2nd grade.
-You may see the curriculum here.
 Students are chosen by audition to take part in this special ballet for the young and young at heart.
+You may see the lessons by downloading them via these two links: click here to see the pre-event lessons and you can click here to see the post-event lessons.

 Teacher Apprentice Program